 29. Allen Wrench Set

 You should purchase an Allen wrench set as soon as possible.
-There is a lot you can’t do without these tools, making them a vital part of any workshop.
-We highly recommend purchasing a high-quality set as well, since you’ll probably be using them often.
+You can’t do much without these tools, making them a vital part of any workshop.
+We highly recommend purchasing a high-quality set since you’ll probably use them often.

 30. Adjustable Wrench

-This wrench is suitable for tightening and loosening things like nuts and bolts.
-The moveable lower jaw means that you can make it whatever size you need, which is great when you don’t know what size nut you’re working with.
+This wrench is suitable for tightening and loosening nuts and bolts.
+The moveable lower jaw is great when you don’t know the nut size you’re working with.

 31. Combination Wrench